Mustache (film): Release

 The film premiered at 2023 South by Southwest Film & TV Festival on March 12, 2023.
+Quiver Distribution released the film digitally on July 31, 2026.

 Reception

+On review aggregation website Rotten Tomatoes, 100% of eight critics' reviews are positive, with an average rating of 6.9/10.
+Metacritic, which uses a weighted average, assigned the film a score of 66 out of 100, based on five critics, indicating "generally favorable" reviews.

 Mimi Calzada of The Daily Texan gave the film a positive review and wrote, "Mustache makes for an outstanding directorial feature debut from Imran Khan, which hugely benefits from Verma’s charming and endearing performance.
 Easily relatable, laugh-out-loud funny and downright delightful, Mustache solidifies itself as one of the best films in the SXSW 2023 lineup."

 Justin Lowe of The Hollywood Reporter also gave the film a positive review and wrote, "A religion-themed comedy can be a tricky proposition, even if the tone is predominantly respectful, but Khan strikes a satisfying balance between satire and deference that’s enjoyable without excessively pushing boundaries."

 The film won the Audience Award in the Narrative Feature competition at South by Southwest.